open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/hardware/speck/index.md

 ---
 active_product: false
-description: A DynapCNN chip paired with an event-based camera on the same die.
+summary: A DynapCNN chip paired with an event-based camera on the same die.
 draft: false
 image: speck.jpg
 organization: